vickyinguo/getting-and-cleaning-data-course-project-human-activity/codebook.md

 - mean(): Mean value
 - std(): Standard deviation

+Then abbreviations in the variable names are give a descriptive name, for example, t at the beginning of the variable is replaced with time of, acc is replaced with accelerometer, etc.

-Then the mean of each variable for each activity and each subject is calcuated and showing above.
+Lastly, the mean of each variable for each activity and each subject is calculated and showing below.

 Complete list of varaibles are:
  [1] "subject"